Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: TRGB Distances

-The bottom-left panel of Figure \ref{NGC4258} shows an initial TRGB measurement ($m_{TRGB}$ = 25.444 $\pm$ 0.031) that combines the data from both of our new ACS fields.
+Our initial TRGB measurement was $m_{TRGB}$ = 25.444 $\pm$ 0.031, from a combination of both of our new ACS fields.
 However, as shown by the recent careful analysis of \cite{2021ApJ...906..125J}, it is possible for contamination from the outer disk of the galaxy to introduce small systematic deviations in the measured magnitude of the TRGB.
 It is not clear that our distinct methodology would suffer from these same issues, however we opt to be conservative in our analysis.
 To avoid any contamination from the outer disk of NGC~4258, we further restrict the selection of stars used for the final measurement by removing any stars that lie within $D_{25}$, which corresponds to a semi-major axis SMA (semi-major axis) $>$ 10'.
 This radius (shown as the dashed blue line in the top panel of Figure \ref{NGC4258}) is defined at a level of 25 $\mathrm{mag/arcsec.^{2}}$ in B-band, as reported by \cite{1991rc3..book.....D}.
 The isophotal radius of the sources in our two fields as seen in Figure \ref{NGC4258} thus range between 10' to 16' SMA, similar to the range of radii used by \cite{2021ApJ...906..125J}.
 This selection is also at a greater isophotal radius than the GO-9477 field (though similar to the region used for the previous CMDs/TRGB catalog analysis of this archival field).